Chai and Privacy

 C. What we do with the data we process

-Chai uses the data collected to maintain accurate internal records of our engagement with service users and their families, event participants and supporters, volunteers, staff and others.
+Chai uses the data collected to maintain accurate internal records of our engagement with service users and their families, event participants and supporters, volunteers, staff, external consultants and others.
 These records facilitate our activities run in accordance with our charitable objects, including providing support and assistance to service users, working with volunteers and supporters and raising funds and awareness about our work through campaigns and events.
 We may use your personal information to send you information about Chai and our activities which we think may be of interest to you.

 Data will be retained only for as long as is permissible in law and is reasonable and necessary for us to engage with you as a service user, event participant or supporter, volunteer or member of staff.
 Accordingly, the length of time for which we will retain your data may vary depending on the purposes and legal basis for which we are or have been processing it.
 To find out what this means in your particular circumstances, please contact us using the contact details given above.